danahartweg/flutter_bloc_list_manager/README.md

 )
 ```

 Events can be dispatched against the `FilterConditionsBloc` to add/remove active property/value condition pairs.
-Whenever the source bloc is updated, active conditions that no longer apply are removed automatically.
+Whenever the source bloc is updated, active conditions that no longer apply are automatically removed.

 _Example_
 ```dart